AdityaChaudhary2913/agents-assignment/README.md

         *   `LIVEKIT_URL`
         *   `LIVEKIT_API_KEY`
         *   `LIVEKIT_API_SECRET`
-    *   **Crucial:** Add the interruption configuration variables found in the "Configuration" section above to this `.env` file.

 2.  **Run the Test Agent:**
     You can run the basic agent in dev mode to test the functionality.